GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

     ![image](https://storage.googleapis.com/gcp-community/tutorials/mongodb-atlas-appengineflex-nodejs-app/image9.png)

-## Part 4: Push our application to App Engine Flex on GCP
+## Part 4: Push our application to App Engine flexible environment on Google Cloud

-Deploying the app to App Engine Flex
+Deploying the app to App Engine flexible environment:

 1. Create an app.yaml file by running the following command: